• Skip to primary navigation

 Tomatoes and rice is known as a southern dish, but in reality, this was the type of meal that would be found in rural kitchens throughout the midwest as well.
 When there are a lot of hungry mouths to feed, and not much money to go around, meals like this or the very similar Macaroni and Tomatoes (which uses pasta as a carb rather than rice) would be popular at homes like my grandparents.

 The premise of this dish is simple.
-Rice is cooked in chicken broth, which gives it more flavor than water alone, as well as diced tomatoes and sauteed onion for flavor.
+Rice is cooked in chicken broth, which gives it additional flavor, then combined with diced tomatoes and sauteed onion.
 Diced tomatoes act at the tomato sauce, giving the rice and bright and tangy bite.
 Think of it as an American-style Spanish rice.

 Ingredients and Substitutions